arjunvnair/ParfA/README.md

 ## What is ParfA useful for?

-ParfA helps beginners write simple program with as little code as possible.
+ParfA helps beginners write simple programs with as little code as possible.
 Let's consider a program that prompts the user for the length and width of a rectangle.

 In Java, it would look something like this:
 ````
 package com.github;